Kailashrawat04/ai-extension/Minor_Project_Report.md

 ### 1.1 Background

-In today's digital age, video content on platforms like YouTube has become a primary source of information, entertainment, and education.
+In today's digital age, video content on platforms like YouTube has become a primary source of information, entertainment, and ed.ucation.
 However, the increasing length and volume of such content often make it challenging for users to extract key insights efficiently.
-Traditional methods of content summarization are time-consuming and may not capture the nuances of multimedia presentations.
+Traditional methods of content summarization are time-consuming and may not capture the nuances of multimedia presentations

 ### 1.2 Project Overview